remus-ursache/FE14-proiect/README.md

 # Editura UAIC - Online Book Store
-> Graduation project for the Wantsome Frontend programming course.
+> Graduation project for the Wantsome Frontend developer course.

 ## Table of Contents
 * [Structure and Features](#structure-and-features)